koenrane/KR-new-site/content/intrinsic-power-seeking.md

 [^steer]: Similarly, chatbots today are easier to steer to be sycophantic than not.

-These predictions are not very precise.
+These predictions are not precise.
 I figure that vague predictions are better than nothing.
 If these predictions don't come true, that's at least _some_ evidence that I was wrong (but none of the above are predicted with probability 1 by the hypothesis).
 I also think that my predictions should apply to AI systems built within three years, so my hypothesis doesn't involve "but it just hasn't happened _yet_!".

 # What can we do about intrinsic power-seeking?